vectorgrp/ci-siltest-demo/README.md

 The ECU configuration assumes a certain operation environment.
 In the example, the LightControl ECU expects a connection to a CAN bus with other ECUs present to get sensor readings from and to send actuation commands to.
-To provide this environment in the SIL Test, a CANoe remaining bus simulation is used that provides the needed CAN bus and that provides mocks of other ECUs the LightControl ECU needs to communicate with.
+To provide this environment in the SIL Test, a CANoe remaining bus simulation is used that mocks the communication of other ECUs surrounding the LightControl ECU.

-The simulation environment is defined in [`venvironment.yaml`](environment-make/venvironment.yaml), which can be created with the assistance of a VSCode plugin [Simulation and Test Environment](https://marketplace.visualstudio.com/items?itemName=VectorGroup.simulation-and-test-environment).
-This file defines the communication networks (Line 11), the communication description for these networks (Line 7) as well as all of the simulation participants.
+The simulation environment is defined in [`venvironment.yaml`](environment-make/venvironment.yaml), which can be created with the assistance of a Visual Studio Code plugin [Simulation and Test Environment](https://marketplace.visualstudio.com/items?itemName=VectorGroup.simulation-and-test-environment).
+This file defines the communication networks (Line 11), the communication description for these networks (Line 7) as well as the simulation participants.
-Lines 27-35 load in the virtual ECU created previously, whereas Lines 17 onwards and Lines 37 and onwards define two mocked ECUs.
+Lines 27-35 integrated the previously created virtual ECU, whereas lines 17 onwards and Lines 37 and onwards define two mocked ECUs.
 The mocked ECUs are implemented using CAPL.
 Their implementation is also [available in this repository](environment-make/CAPL/).